The Middle Years: Plot summary

 Dencombe, a novelist who has been seriously ill, is convalescing at the English seaside town of Bournemouth.
-He is sitting near the water and reading his latest book entitled, of course, The Middle Years.
+He is sitting near the water and reading his latest book entitled The Middle Years.
 A young physician named Dr. Hugh comes over to Dencombe and begins to talk about his admiration for the novel, though he doesn't realize that he's speaking to the book's author.

 The weakened Dencombe suddenly loses consciousness.
 When he revives, he finds that Dr. Hugh has recognized him, and that the physician is also attending a wealthy woman referred to only as the Countess.
 Over the next few days Dr. Hugh pays more attention to Dencombe than to the Countess, and he is warned about this by the wealthy woman's companion, Miss Vernham.

 A few days later Dencombe relapses.
 Dr. Hugh tells Dencombe that the Countess has died and left him nothing in her will.
 Close to death Dencombe whispers to Dr. Hugh the eloquent words quoted above.
 The tale's final sentence tells how Dencombe's first and only chance at life and art has ended.